Analysis of Concurrent and Pacing Delays

 Contractors have argued that the reason for a concurrent contractor-caused delay, or “pacing” delay, was the result of a management decision not to “hurry up and then wait” because the owner-caused delay was driving the project completion.
 Simply said, “pacing” has emerged as an excuse to explain why a contractor decided to stretch-out its work to keep pace to the cadence of other work that is more critical.

-Pacing delay occurs when the delay in one activity occurs, and a conscious and contemporaneous decision is made by the contractor to pace progress in a second and independent activity, or several activities.
+Pacing delays in construction occur when the delay in one activity occurs, and a conscious and contemporaneous decision is made by the contractor to pace progress in a second and independent activity, or several activities.
 Thus, the contractor deliberately slowed down its work in the second activity because of the delay to the first activity.
 However, concurrent delay results when the work in a second and independent activity, or several activities, is involuntarily delayed by factors independent of any problems arising from the delay in another activity.

 Pacing is typically manifested in two distinct circumstances.